-(10) Generally, the training engine 206 generates the classification embedding’s such that a distance in the embedding space between the classification embedding’s for any two object categories reflects a degree of visual co-occurrence of the two object categories in images and then uses the generated embedding’s to train the machine learning model 207.
-Generating punch classification embedding’s and training a machine learning model is described in more detail below with reference to FIG. 3.
+In some examples, the training engine 206 generates the classification embeddings such that a distance in the embedding space between the classification embeddings for any two object categories reflects a degree of visual co-occurrence of the two object categories in images.
+The training engine 206 then uses the generated embeddings to train the machine learning model 207.
+Generating punch classification embeddings and training a machine learning model is described in more detail below with reference to FIG. 3.

-(11) FIG. 3 is a flow diagram of an example process 300 for training an image from a live video feed to classify images.
+FIG. 3 is a flow diagram of an example process 300 for training an image from a live video feed to classify images 200.